YardSmart - Trees and shrubs

 Savin Juniper (Juniperus Sabina') – Native to Europe, this species features arching green foliage in a spreading vase shaped form.
 Prefers full sun and well-drained soil.

 Silver Buffaloberry (Shepherdia argentea) - A large upright native shrub with attractive silvery lance shaped leaves and red berries on female plants.
-They are well adapted to drier soil conditions, with extensive root systems that sucker to form thick plantings for the back of the garden. eight feet high and wide.
-Full sun
+They are well adapted to drier soil conditions, with extensive root systems that sucker to form thick plantings for the back of the garden.
+Grows to eight feet high and wide.
+Requires full sun.

 Sister Justina Lilac (Syringa x hyacinthiglora "Sister Justina") - Provides fragrant white flowers in spring.
 Bluish green foliage turning a deep purple colour in fall.
 Twelve feet tall with nine foot spread.
-Full sun.
+Requires full sun.

 Snowberry (Symphoricapos alba) – A native of the prairies, fully hardy to our area and adaptable to both deep shade as well as open sun.
 It has many slender upright stems with bluish-green oval leaves and small white/pink flowers followed by large white berries in fall.
 This is a useful plant for under eaves or informal groups where its tendency to sucker and form thickets will be an advantage.
 Attractive to birds.
 Prefers dry to moist, sandy soil.

 Discover a wealth of programs, tips and tools for creating a water-efficient home and yard.
 Visit Homeowner Water Guide.

 Not sure which plants to use or the right spot to plant them?

 Download our step-by-step pdf guides or click on the image below to learn how to create beautiful and low maintenance garden beds which work in all areas of your yard:

 Once established, these gardens take little time, effort, and water to maintain.